Learn more about COVID-19 vaccines at MOStopsCOVID.com.

 As of Aug.
 25

-ARTS CENTRE EVENT CANCELLATIONS: In order to help slow the spread of COVID-19, we have cancelled some upcoming Cultural Arts Centre events, including the remainder of our dances.
-The following 2020 events are cancelled:
+ARTS CENTRE EVENT CANCELLATIONS: In order to help slow the spread of COVID-19, we have canceled some upcoming Cultural Arts Centre events, including the remainder of our dances.
+The following 2020 events are canceled:

 - Fall Ball Dance

 - Halloween Concert with the St. Charles Symphony Orchestra

 RENTAL EVENTS AND MEETINGS: Rental events and meetings have resumed in the banquet rooms under social distancing guidelines.

 EVENT CANCELLATIONS: Due to the COVID-19 pandemic, the City of St. Peters has cancelled a number of events that we normally host on an annual basis.
 With public health experts warning against unnecessary social interaction, we have erred on the side of caution.
 Here is a list of upcoming events that were recently cancelled :

 - National Night Out

 - Halloween Carnival

 - Veterans Day Ceremony*